Guidelines for Authors

-- Fringe Workshop proposal submission deadline: November 15, 2020
+- Fringe workshop proposal submission deadline: November 15, 2019

 A timeline with organizational milestones will be communicated together with the decision.

-Proposal abstracts submission should be made electronically as a single PDF file here (the link will be announced one month before the submission deadline).
+Proposal abstracts submission should be made electronically as a single PDF file here.

 For more information, please contact the Fringe Workshops Chairs: